Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Prelimineries

+From Proposition~\ref{proposition:single nominee Is asymmetric} we have that if a configuration has reflectional symmetry then it can not be a single nominee configuration.
+Now, a rotationally asymmetric configuration can either be a single nominee configuration or a double nominee configuration.
+So, A rotationally asymmetric configuration having reflectional symmetry must be a double nominee configuration. \end{proof}

+Now from the above propositions (Proposition~\ref{prop:asymISsinglenominee} and Proposition~\ref{prop: reflSymISdoublenominee}) we can have the following result. \begin{theorem} A configuration is a double nominee configuration if and only if the configuration is rotationally asymmetric and reflectionally symmetric. \end{theorem}

-\begin{proposition} If an asymmetric configuration with an odd number of robots is not a leader configuration then the configuration must be a double nominee configuration with exactly one robot on the angle bisector $\mathcal{AB}$. \end{proposition} \begin{proof} Let $C$ be an asymmetric configuration then by Proposition~\ref{prop:atLeastoneAtmostTwo} $C$ must be either a single nominee configuration or a double nominee configuration.
-By Definition~\ref{def:leader} and Definition~\ref{def:leaderConfig} any single nominee configuration must be a leader configuration.
-So, $C$ must be a double nominee configuration. let $r$ and $r'$ be the two nominees in $C$.
-Let $\mathcal{AB}$ be the angle bisector of the configuration $C$.
-Now since the configuration $C$ is not a leader configuration, the number of robots on $Arc(r) =$ number of robots on $ Arc(r')$.
-Now if there is no robot or two robots on $\mathcal{AB}$ then the total number of the robots becomes even in the configuration, contrary to our assumption.
-So, $\mathcal{AB}$ must contain exactly one robot.
+\begin{proposition} In a double nominee configuration with odd number of robots, exactly one robot must be located on the angle bisector $\mathcal{AB}$. \end{proposition} \begin{proof} By Theorem~\ref{thm: doublenominee iff rot Asy and reflect Sym}, a double nominee configuration must be roationally asymmetric, has reflectional symmetry and the angle bisector $\mathcal{AB}$ is the line of reflection without any nominee.
+Now, since the configuration has reflectional symmetry with respect to $\mathcal{AB}$, the total number of robots which are not on $\mathcal{AB}$ is even.
+Now, since it is given that the number of robots are odd, $\mathcal{AB}$ must contain exactly one robot.

 \end{proof}